megmuni/ABM-NM-optimization/docs/vscode_remote.md

 1. Install the **Remote-SSH** extension on VSCode.

-2. Ensure you have a SSH key, which you can access by checking `cat ~/.ssh/id_ed25519`.
+2. Ensure you have a SSH key, which you can access by checking `cat ~/.ssh/id_ed25519` on the server.
 If the file doesn't exist, you can create it by:

 ```bash
 ssh-keygen -t ed25519